-One of the first things as a college student you will find is that you have more freedom.
-While you may have this new-found freedom, remember why you are in college.
+Starting a new college can feel overwhelming.
+And every student wants to be successful.
+Survival in college is never easy as there are so many new distractions of new-found freedom.
+New people, more time on your hands.
+But remember why you are in college.
 It may seem like a lot of fun to stay out all night and skip classes.
-No one will yell at you for staying out or even skipping that class.
+No one will yell at you for staying out or even skipping a class.
 Try to stay focused and keep your eye on the prize.
 Ask yourself why you wanted an education in the first place.

-When you are determining what classes to take think about what interests you.
+When you are determining what classes to take, think about what interests you.
 Study something you love.
 Select classes that will challenge you.
-While it’s good to follow your interest, you should also take a course that you would not normally think about taking.
-Sometimes students find they have interests in areas they never knew they had.
+While it’s good to follow your interest, you should also take a course that is more challenging.
+In testing the waters, you will find you have interests in areas that you never knew you had.
 This is one of the reasons why college students change their major.
 Better to see where your “real” dream is now as a student rather finding out later when you’re in the workforce.

 How do you start making your dreams come true once you’re in school?
-Teachers pay attention to their student’s attendance and their involvement in class.
+By paying attention to your teachers, keeping regular attendance in class and getting involved.
 Attend each class, complete your assignments, group projects and study hard for your exams.
 Later on, you may want to ask your teacher for a recommendation letter.
-Teachers support students who take their education seriously and recommend them to apply for scholarships they know about and help them with networking.
+Teachers support students who take their education seriously.
+They also recommend them for scholarships and help with networking.
 You may be that special student.